albertogg/albertogg.github.com/_drafts/my-most-used-git-aliases.md

 ## Check the parent branch of a branch

+Every now and then I found myself lost in a new project that has multiple branches.
+I sometimes want to merge a branch but I'm not sure where do the actual branch came from.
+This alias will tell you the parent of the current branch.

 ```bash
 git dad
 master
 ```

+Given the complexity of the alias and the escaping nightmare it can be to setup the alias by the command line I advice pasting it directly into the `~/.gitconfig` file.

 ```bash
 dad = !"git show-branch -a | ack '\\*' | ack -v \"`git rev-parse --abbrev-ref HEAD`\" | head -n1 | sed 's/.*\\[\\(.*\\)\\].*/\\1/' | sed 's/[\\^~].*//'"
 ```

+I hope all these aliases are helpful, they are for me.

+Thanks for reading!

 [indirect-tweet]: https://twitter.com/indirect/status/539529691380469760